khimaros/raid-explorations/README.md

 other showstopping issues except where the operating system could no longer carry on due to missing critical files.

+Runner-ups include btrfs in raid1c3/raid1c3 configuration and stacked dm-integrity + md + dm-crypt + lvm + ext4 in a raid6 configuration on
+Linux >= 5.4-rc1.
+These are reliable options but the management and scrub interfaces are not as ergonomic as ZFS.

 Further, based on these observations, **I STRONGLY recommend against using dm-integrity in combination with md on Linux <5.4-rc1 for any important data**; as few as 100 bytes of corruption can render